irmen/cx16assem/README.md

 - reads source files (any size) from disk  (sdcard)
 - write resulting output directly as PRG file to disk (sdcard)
 - can assemble to any system memory location
+- able to assemble into programs of up to 64Kb in output size
 - set program counter with ```* = $9000```
 - numbers can be written in decimal ``12345``, hex ``$abcd``, binary ``%1010011``
 - symbolic labels